tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 Since $\text{CDH}_1$ doesn't give us any useful information about
 $A$ and $B$, we might as well just generate them ourselves.
-Because our key $k$ has no relation with the rest of our package, we can now unlike the symmetric encryption aspect, deferring to the $\text{IND}$ game for symmetric encryption:
+Because our key $k$ has no relation with the rest of our package, we can now unlink the symmetric encryption aspect, deferring to the $\text{IND}$ game for symmetric encryption:

 $$